zainzafarpro/reactjs/README.md

 **Props Drilling**

-Its a concept where we have to pass props has to go several layers of components to reach it destination.
+Its a concept where we have to pass props and it has to go several layers of components to reach it destination.
 Each intermediary component in the hierarchy has to pass the prop down, even if it doesn't use the prop itself.

 > We should avoid props drilling, it is not recommended